keybase/book-content/01-account/00-index.md

 Keeping proofs public lets Keybase—and anyone else—check them.
 Everyone can be sure that you are you.

 ## Following
-<div class="compose-highlight" data-text="tl;dr">TL;DR: Following helps keep Keybase accounts secure.
+<div class="compose-highlight" data-text="tl;dr">Following helps keep Keybase accounts secure.
 It allows you and those you interact with to be notified quickly if something on an account changes, indicating that it may be compromised and isn’t trustworthy.</div>

-<div class="compose-highlight" data-text="tip">Tip: Follow people on Keybase to help make your account and theirs more trustworthy.</div>
+<div class="compose-highlight" data-text="tip">Follow people on Keybase to help make your account and theirs more trustworthy.</div>

 Following helps confirm that people are who they say they are on Keybase.
 But it doesn’t necessarily indicate a relationship.
 More importantly, following helps provide reassurance that accounts are trustworthy and secure.